tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 request is present, the signature algorithm MUST be chosen from one of the signature schemes in the authenticator request.
-Otherwise, the signature algorithm used should be chosen from the "signature_algorithms" extension of the ClientHello used in the connection handshake.
+Otherwise, the signature algorithm used should be chosen from the "signature_algorithms" extension sent by the peer in the TLS handshake.

 The signature is computed using the over the concatenation of: